Smith & Wesson Model 640

-The Smith & Wesson Model 640 revolver is a 5-shot snubnosed revolver that is chambered in either .38 Special or .357 Magnum caliber introduced in 1990.
-Like other "J-frame" Smith & Wesson revolvers, it has a swing-out cylinder, but this model features a concealed hammer, and is part of the Centennial line.
+The Smith & Wesson Model 640 revolver is a 5-shot snubnosed revolver that is chambered in either .38 Special or .357 Magnum caliber introduced in 1989.

 History

 The first model was chambered in .38 Special and fitted with a standard barrel of 1-7/8 inch length.

 The second model had a slightly heavier and longer barrel of 2-1/8 inch length.
-The gun was constructed entirely of stainless steel.
-In 1995 the model 642 was introduced which was made in aluminium and designated "airweight".